-GCSE Design and Technology will prepare you to participate confidently and successfully in an increasingly technological world.
-You will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
-You will get the opportunity to work creatively when designing and making and apply technical and practical expertise.
+You will investigate wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
+You will work creatively when designing, making and problem solving, applying technical and practical expertise.

-Our GCSE allows you to study core technical and designing and making principles, including a broad range of design processes, material techniques and equipment.
-You will also have the opportunity to study specialist technical principles in greater depth.
+The GCSE Course allows you to study core designing and making principles, including a broad range of design processes, materials and equipment.
+You will also have the opportunity to study specialist technical principles in greater depth when producing your coursework and professional standard portfolio.